microservicer/flutter-pipelines/README.md

 It is in this file that the other pipelines are called and the environment variables are set.
 For basic usage, you only need to edit the `00-main.yml` file.

+You can also set one branch (iOS or Android) to be built and deployed. in the `00-main.yml` file.
+If you only want to build for one platform.

 If you are using any other Match repository than Google Cloud.
 You will need to edit the `03a-build-ios.yml` file.

 ### Stages